NIMESHL/Test1/README.md

+#  the below SQL query shows how to fetch all the details from the Customers table #

 CustomerID	| CustomerName | 	ContactName	 | Address	     | City	  | PostalCode | Country
 1           |Alfreds       |  Maria Anders | Obere Str.
 57 | Berlin | 12209	     | Germany
              Futterkiste